DDeveloperBG/DDeveloperBG/README.md

 👀 I’m interested in programming, chess and bike riding

-🌱 I’m currently learning Deep Learning⚗️🧪
+🌱 I’m currently learning Angular⚗️🧪

 📫 How to reach me:
 - email: DanielYordanov04@outlook.com